gustavonikov/basic-testing-with-jest/README.md

 1. Clone repo
 2. Run `npm install`
+3. Start to running some tests.

-3. Run `npm test` or `npm run jest` if you want to watch your files and run the tests soon as you modify them.
+* Run `npm test` to run all the tests made.
+* Run `npm run sync` to run all the synchronous tests.
+* Run `npm run async` to run all the asynchronous tests.
+* Run `npm run coverage` to see if the tests performed cover all existing modules and functions.